 That’s a widely attributed quote, and of course the debunkers say it is not accurate, but CIA runs debunking operations too, like Snopes.
 The idea is that in our society, no matter where you turn for information, that information is filtered and edited by Intel.

 By all that aside, why fake someone’s death?
-We cannot know, but the easiest explanation from the outside looking in is that these are Intelligence agents, and when their assignment is over, they are reassigned to new work, their old identity erased and a new one invented.
+We cannot know, but the easiest explanation from the outside looking in is that these are Intelligence agents, and when their assignments are over, they are reassigned to new work, their old identities erased and a new ones invented.
 I also suspect that fake death, at age 53 and later, is also a retirement benefit.
 John Denver, for example, lived his entire life in the spotlight pretending to be someone he wasn’t and believing things he did not.
 That’s a tough life.
 His fake death (at age 53) was probably a reward for a job well done.